We treat our clients with the utmost respect and privacy

 Patient Records Requests

-All information contained in the Aware Recovery Care medical record is confidential and protected by Federal Law under the Health Insurance Portability and Accountability Act (HIPAA).
+All information contained in the Aware Recovery Care medical record is confidential and protected by Federal Law under the Health Insurance Portability and Accountability Act (HIPAA) and 42 CFR Part 2 for substance use disorders.

 An original properly completed HIPAA authorization is required prior to the release of any information (exceptions per HIPAA regulation).